 It is hard to know how to interpret all of this.
 But it does not appear to be a good sign for those of us who were hoping that 3M might finally be ready to make a serious effort to settle the earplug lawsuits.
 The fact that 3M is trying to involve the bankruptcy judge in the mediation suggests that they have no genuine interest in negotiating a settlement right now.
 If 3M was truly ready to get this litigation settled, there would be no need to involve the bankruptcy judge in that process.

 September 1, 2022 Update: Here we go again.
 Back to the settlement table…

-After the Bankruptcy Court rejected 3M’s effort to extend the automatic stay and force the earplug claims to be resolved in bankruptcy, everyone was waiting to see how MDL Judge Casey Rogers would respond.
+After the Bankruptcy Court rejected 3M’s effort to extend the automatic stay and force the earplug claims to be resolved in bankruptcy, everyone was waiting to see how MDL Judge Casey Rodgers would respond.

 The denial of the bankruptcy plan has led to intense pressure from Wall Street to get the litigation settled.
 More than pressure from judges or veterans, that is what will get the 3M earplug lawsuits settled.

 August 31, 2022 Update: 3M filed its long-shot appeal of the recent Bankruptcy Court ruling by Judge Graham that blocked its controversial attempt to force the earplug lawsuits to be resolved within a Chapter 11 bankruptcy proceeding.
 3M’s appeal will either go to the U.S. District Court for Indiana or the Bankruptcy Appellate Panel.
 A reasonable time frame to expect a result is about 6 months or more.